Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 This visual representation makes it much easier for Amazon's team to quickly grasp the key findings and make informed decisions without needing to dig through spreadsheets.

-# 5. My Suggestions for Amazon
+# 5. Key Insights and Recommendations
 Based on all the analysis, here are some actionable suggestions for Amazon to guide product improvement, marketing strategies, and customer engagement:

 ## For Product Improvement: